lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Tile Set Copy
 -------------

+Copies binary content of file directly into video rom section of final assembled binary starting at the tiles address.
-This command is identical to the copy command defined in the Data RAM section, with the additional restriction that the file copied in must be exactly 1.5 KW (3 KB).
+The file copied in must be exactly
+1.5 KW (3 KB).
 You can define an ASCII tile file in the proper format:
-'[text tile format](assembler/tile-file-format.md)'.
+[text tile format](assembler/tile-file-format.md).
 Then use the assembler with --tiles to convert the file to the binary format required.
 Use the resulting file as the argument to this copy command.
 The binary will be copied into the video ROM section reserved for the tile set.
-This command can only be used once in the .video-rom section.
+This command can only be used once.

 ```
 tile-set-copy path/to/custom-tiles.bin